A Journey Within and Beyond OCD

-Someone who feels that OCD is part of her destiny may find that she is unable to control her thoughts and behaviors even when she realizes they are unreasonable or excessive.
+Someone who feels that OCD is part of her destiny may find that she cannot control her thoughts and behaviors even when she realizes they are unreasonable or excessive.
 She may find that she spends more time than she wants to with these thoughts and behaviors – maybe hours.
-She may get little pleasure from her behaviors, and her relief may be short lived, leading her to engage in the compulsion one more time just minutes later.
-She may recognize the pattern to be taking up too much of her energy, causing troubles in things that matter to her – her relationships, creativity, or calling.
+She may get little pleasure from her behaviors, and her relief may be short-lived, leading her to engage in the compulsion one more time just minutes later.
+She may recognize the pattern to take up too much of her energy, causing trouble in things that matter to her – her relationships, creativity, or calling.

-OCD is classed as an anxiety disorder, and as with all anxiety patterns, the key experience for sufferers is terrible fear.
-When a person has OCD her uncontrollable, recurring thoughts, urges, and mental images are centered on terror-inducing themes: contamination by aggressive germs in the environment, for example, or being eaten up from within by psychological “badness”, being dirty and not able to get clean.
-Her urges to repeat behaviors over and over again are attempts to resolvethe fear-inducing situationbeing pointed out by the obsessive thoughts.
+OCD is classified as an anxiety disorder, and as with all anxiety patterns, the key experience for sufferers is a terrible fear.
+When a person has OCD, her uncontrollable, recurring thoughts, urges, and mental images are centered on terror-inducing themes: contamination by aggressive germs in the environment, for example, or being eaten up from within by psychological “badness” being dirty and not able to get clean.
+She urges to repeat behaviors repeatedly to resolve the fear-inducing situation being pointed out by the obsessive thoughts.

-From the outside, we may see the absurdity of washing hands repeatedly – probably one thorough wash is good enough to remove germs, and if it isn’t, well, you can’t control everything, right?
+From the outside, we may see the absurdity of washing hands repeatedly – probably one thorough wash is good enough to remove germs, and if it isn’t, well, you cannot control everything, right?
 Wrong.
-From the OCD mindset, you mustcontrol everything, or else terrible danger will invade you – in that context, againand moreseem to be tools worth trying to use against the threat.
-In OCD the mind is obsessed with dangers, and pushes us to enact behavior to try to ward the dangers off.
+From the OCD mindset, you must control everything, or else terrible danger will invade you – in that context, again and more seem to be tools worth trying to use against the threat.
+In OCD, the mind is obsessed with dangers and pushes us to enact behavior to ward off the dangers.